qrencode.lua

 -- local function_pattern_modules = 192 + 2 * len - 32 -- Position Adjustment pattern + timing pattern

--- -- but substract the timing pattern occupied by the aligment pattern on the top and left
+-- -- but subtract the timing pattern occupied by the alignment pattern on the top and left

 -- end